Kalimuddin/Amazon-Product-Recommendation-System-Content-Based-/README.md

-# E-commerce Product Recommendation System (Content Based) :
+# Amazon Product Recommendation System (Content Based) :

 ## Problem Definition and Data Requirements :
 - Main Objective is to recommend similar products in e-commerce using product content (ASIN, title, brand, color, images, type of the product, price, etc).